-15.06: Timing for the Trick pass will start:
+9.06: Timing for the Trick Pass will Start:

-- 1) Positioning tricks at the start of a pass must be done before the entrance gate, unless the skier declares a positional trick to the jetty marshal. - 2) Any trick completed before the entrance timing buoy will be treated as a positional, out of course trick. - 3) Any trick completed after the entrance timing buoy will be treated as an in course trick, unless the skier has declared a positional trick to the jetty marshal. - 4) After passing the approximate position of the entrance timing buoy the beginning of the trick pass shall begin: - a) For a surface trick, at the first discernible rotation of the ski from the tracking direction (or position). or at the first discernible rotation of the ski from the tracking direction after the execution of the declared positional turn. - b) For a wake trick, at the earliest of the following to occur: - i.
-At the first discernible rotation of the ski from the tracking direction (or position) as the skier approaches the wake, or at the first discernible rotation of the ski from the tracking direction (or position) as the skier approaches the wake after the execution of the declared positional turn, or; - ii.
-When the ski under the binding of the leading foot leaves the water surface no longer supporting the weight of the skier, or; - iii.
-When the binding of the leading foot crosses the crest of the wake. - c) It is the skiers responsibility to start his pass within 15 metres after the entry gate buoys.
-Re-rides will not be granted for reasons caused by a skiers late start.
+- a) Positioning tricks at the start of a pass must be done before the entrance gate, unless the skier declares a positional trick to the Jetty Marshal. - b) Any trick completed before the entrance timing buoy will be treated as a positional, out of course trick. - c) Any trick completed after the entrance timing buoy will be treated as an in-course trick, unless the skier has declared a positional trick to the jetty marshal. - d) After passing the approximate position of the entrance timing buoy the beginning of the trick pass shall begin: - 1) For a surface trick, at the first discernible rotation of the ski from the tracking direction (or position). or at the first discernible rotation of the ski from the tracking direction after the execution of the declared positional turn. - 2) For a wake trick, at the earliest of the following to occur: - i.
+At the first discernible rotation of the ski from the tracking direction (or position) as the skier approaches the wake, or at the first discernible rotation of the ski from the tracking direction (or position) as the skier approaches the wake after the execution of the declared positional turn, or. - ii.
+When the ski under the binding of the leading foot leaves the water surface no longer supporting the weight of the skier, or - iii.
+When the binding of the leading foot crosses the crest of the wake. - e) It is the skier's responsibility to start his pass within 15 metres after the entry gate buoys.
+Re-rides will not be granted for reasons caused by a skier's late start.

-15.07: The trick pass shall end:
+9.07: The Trick Pass Shall End:

-- a) on the sounding of a short, loud audible device 20 seconds after the start of the pass.
-The 20 second interval shall be timed and indicated by an automatic device (see 11.03). - b) when the skier falls in course.
+- a) 20 seconds after the start of the pass.
+The 20 second interval shall be timed and indicated by an automatic device (6.03). - b) when the skier falls in course.